-We all started with the basics before tackling a mountain bike trail’s curves and aggressive terrain.
-These kids’ balance bikes, also called glider bikes or strider bikes, help a wide range of kids quickly learn to ride.
+Before tackling a mountain bike trail’s curves and more aggressive terrain, we all started with the basics of learning how to ride a bike.
+These best kids’ balance bikes โ also called glider bikes or strider bikes โ help a wide range of kids quickly learn to ride safely and confidently.

 Balance bikes are the next big move in teaching kids to ride a bike, but there’s a lot more to it than just buying the bike.
 After picking out the bike, check out our article on How to Teach a Kid to Ride a Bike to learn how to teach your child to use a balance bike.